zac-metin/tasksapp/README.md

 Authenticate either with CLI + Access Key ID & Secret Access Key, using AWS Cloudshell for direct in browser CLI, or you can use the V2 CLI and auth through a User / SSO

+The user that you are authenticating with should have the IAM policy outlined in deployment/sam-deploy-policy.json

 Once you are authenticated in your CLI, you can then run:

 sam build